© Photowitch | Dreamstime.com

 Time to get proactive.
-Here are ways to reduce triglycerides.
+Here’s how to reduce triglycerides.

 What Are Triglycerides?

 Triglycerides exist in your blood.
 They are a type of fat that’s actually needed for good health.
 Triglycerides are important because they provide the body with energy.
 But cholesterol tests will indicate high triglycerides when the body begins to store them as fat. this leads to an increased risk of heart disease.

 Here are the triglyceride ranges (units of measurement are in milligrams per deciliter (mg/dL) to remember:

 - Normal is less than 150.